 Even with all this information and helpful tips in mind, I should make one comment:

-In over 35+ years , working with scores of people aged 35 to 85 , I have never seen a case yet where the combination of a lean protein/complex carb diet + weight resistance training + some cardio activity at least 3 times per week did not results in successful weight loss and better mobility, flexibility and vitality.
+In over 35+ years , working with scores of people aged 35 to 85 , I have never seen a case yet where the combination of a lean protein/complex carb diet + weight resistance training + some cardio activity at least 3 times per week did not result in successful weight loss and better mobility, flexibility, and vitality.

 The reality is when it comes to hormones like estrogen and weight loss, far too many people just don’t follow thru or stay consistent and/or they expect some miracle supplement or pill to magically do things for them.